kmann3/EtherpunkpunkBlazorWasm/Readme.md

 - Optional variable / pages for Sqlite versus SQL Server versus Postgres
 - Add Server-side logout / forced logout
 - Confirm email / Resend / Update
+- Optional User Management + Ability to CRUD roles.
 - TOTP and/or Email 2FA (implemented via Interface so the authors can implement it on their own)
 - User maintained sessions / ability to revoke sessions (this would be nice if you forgot to logout at a public machine like a library)
+- Is there anything that can be don about SCS00005 - Weak Number Generator?
+That's the only security issue the scanner has found thus far.
+Need to investigate further.

 Notes for myself:
     ValidAudience = "EpunkAud";